-The HPS has two coal-fired units constructed in 1953 and 1959 with a total capacity of 280 megawatts (MW).
-Dynegy Midwest Generation, LLC (DMG) operated AP2 from 1958 to 1996 after which it was removed from service and dewatered.
-CCR was removed from the eastern portion of AP2 when Phase I of Hennepin Landfill and the associated Leachate Pond were constructed from 2009-2011.
-AP2 is currently approximately 18 acres in size.
+The HPS has two coal-fired generating units constructed in 1953 and 1959 with a total capacity of 280 megawatts (MW).
+Dynegy Midwest Generation, LLC (DMG), operated the OWAP from 1952 until late 1996, when it was removed from service.
+All coal ash disposed at the OWAP is derived from Illinois coal.